dagsdags212/bioflow/docs/workflows/alignment.md

 ## Overview

 The `alignment.mk` workflow contains rules for performing pairwise and multiple sequence alignment.
+Its entry point is the `bf-align` command.

 Supported alignment tools: